jon-jacky/Piety/browser/README.md

 ending in *.txt*.
 Both buffers can be selected and viewed by the usual editor commands or keycodes.

+The URL of the page appears in the first (top) line of both versions of the page.

 In the rendered text page, hypertext links are displayed as footnotes.
 The text in the link is marked by underscores, and is followed by a footnote number in brackets: *\_like this\_ [12]*.
 At the end of the